opal-nova/opal-nova.github.io/README.md

-# Welcome to Invariable: Your Go-To Simple Static Site Generator
+# Welcome to Invariable: A Simple to use Static Site Generator

 Invariable is a straightforward, easy-to-use application designed to help you create and manage static websites.
 Crafted with love in Elixir, it incorporates a few select tools to ensure your website building process is as smooth and efficient as possible: